galaxyproject/galaxy-helm/README.md

 # Galaxy Helm Charts

-This repo contains [Helm charts]() for easily deploying Galaxy on top of Kubernetes, in a number of scenarios, as described below.
-The two minimal requirements to be able to use them are:
+This repo contains [Helm charts](https://helm.sh/) for easily deploying Galaxy on top of Kubernetes, in a number of scenarios, as described below.

+## Requirements

-- Helm installed
+- Helm installed: Please follow official instructions from [here] (https://github.com/helm/helm/blob/master/docs/install.md#installing-the-helm-client).
 - Access to a Kubernetes cluster (with shared file system accessible through a Persistent Volume or equivalent).
   - For development purposes or local tests, the local Minikube environment can be used.
+Install minikube following [official instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+- kubectl cli: The command line argument for connection to a Kubernetes instance (remote cluster or local minikube).
+If not installed as part of Minikube steps, follow ONLY the installation steps (not the configuration ones) from [here]( https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-## Helm for the first time
+## First time installation

 If using helm for the first time, you will need to initialize the helm on the cluster and add the helm repo to the local helm directories: